Modular Neural Image Signal Processing: Introduction and Related Work

-This research gap motivates us to develop a learning-based modular ISP framework that achieves high-quality results while maintaining a high degree of modularity and interpretability to facilitate scalability, debugging, and flexibility.
-Unlike conventional neural ISPs, our method explicitly decomposes the pipeline into well-defined, learnable stages, each responsible for a specific part of the image rendering process.
-This structure not only preserves functional transparency but also allows individual modules to be improved, replaced, or reused across cameras and picture styles without retraining the entire system.
+ReconfigISP~\cite{yu2021reconfigisp} retains the structure of a traditional ISP pipeline and introduces differentiable proxies for otherwise non-differentiable operators to support architectural search over operator configurations.
+However, its emphasis lies in topology optimization rather than explicitly defining and preserving functional roles for individual stages.
+The stages follow conventional ISP abstractions and are optimized jointly, without mechanisms for independent module reuse, targeted refinement, or plug-and-play adaptation across cameras and picture styles.

+Another line of work relies on a commercial raw-processing pipeline to generate stage-wise supervision~\cite{neural_photo_finishing}, where intermediate outputs are difficult to access and the internal processing order is not fully transparent.
+Others operate on non-linear display-referred images without a clear adaptation strategy to the linear raw domain~\cite{pixtalk}.

+In contrast, we propose a learning-based modular ISP framework that achieves high-quality rendering while preserving explicit functional decomposition.
+Rather than modeling the entire pipeline as a monolithic network, merely stacking trainable blocks, or searching arbitrary operator orderings, we adopt a stage ordering aligned with the conventional raw-to-sRGB image formation process.
+Within this structure, we enforce a functionally constrained decomposition in which each module is explicitly structured and guided by role-specific supervision or loss constraints to perform a specific semantic function.
+Importantly, for the major rendering component that largely determines the final visual appearance, we do not rely on per-submodule ground truth.
+Instead, we impose architectural design choices and role-specific loss constraints that preserve functional separation within its internal submodules during end-to-end training.
+Combined with supervised training using synthetic targets and sequential stage-wise optimization, this formulation preserves stage-level functional independence within a unified end-to-end system.

 With this modular design, we achieve competitive image quality while gaining the ability to analyze and isolate the causes of corner cases, replace camera-specific modules with generic ones for unseen cameras, and extend the framework to additional picture styles without duplicating the full pipeline.
-Moreover, the modularity provides a foundation for interactive and user-controllable image rendering.
+Moreover, the modular structure provides a foundation for interactive and user-controllable image rendering.
 To showcase this flexibility, we integrate several image-editing operators directly into the learnable pipeline, allowing users to interactively adjust the final image appearance (see Fig.~\ref{fig:teaser}).
+We further demonstrate this capability through a lightweight photo-editing tool built directly upon our modular ISP, supporting raw inputs from unseen cameras, style selection and interpolation, operator-level adjustments, and unlimited re-rendering through embedded raw data.